adityapatel149/caesar-cipher-HMM/README.md

-#Project: Decrypting Ciphertext using Hidden Markov Model (HMM)
+# Decrypting Ciphertext using Hidden Markov Model (HMM)

-##Overview
+## Overview
-This project demonstrates how Hidden Markov Models (HMMs) can be leveraged to decode ciphertext into meaningful plaintext.
-The approach uses statistical patterns and sequence alignment to break encryption schemes, highlighting the versatility of HMMs in real-world cryptography tasks.
+This project demonstrates how Hidden Markov Models (HMMs) can be applied to decrypt ciphertext into meaningful plaintext.
+By leveraging statistical patterns and sequence alignment, the project showcases the potential of HMMs in solving real-world cryptography challenges.

-##Features
+## Features
-Implementation of HMMs to analyze sequential data.
+- Implementation of HMMs to analyze and decode sequential data.
-Decoding ciphertext based on probabilistic inference and pattern recognition.
-Modular structure for training, evaluation, and decryption pipelines.
+- Training and evaluation pipeline for HMM models.
+- Modular and extensible codebase for easy adaptation.

-##Technologies Used
+## Technologies Used
-Python
+- **Programming Language**: Python
-NumPy, SciPy, and pandas
+- **Libraries**:
+  - NumPy
+  - Numba